Accessible Pricing

 It’s worth noting that accessible pricing can be a litmus test for value, in that rather than listing a fixed asking price and waiting for a buyer to meet that price, an accessible price allows for buyers to come in and put forward their best offers, showing us how much they’re prepared to pay, without the knowledge of our target price.

-If interest, competition and demand for our home is strong, yet the offers aren’t strong or competitive enough to meet our target price, then this may be a sign that our home is overvalued.
+If interest, competition and demand for our home is strong, yet the offers aren’t strong or competitive enough to meet our target price, then this may be a sign that our home is overpriced.

 Thanks to the wealth of property resources and data that are readily and freely available, buyers are informed and savvy to the market and are able to understand and recognise the true value of a property.
-And when spurred by strong enough competition and demand, buyers are prepared to contest against each other, resulting in the winning buyer, more often than not, paying a fair market price or above.
+And when spurred by strong enough competition and demand, buyers are prepared to contest against one another, resulting in the winning buyer, more often than not, paying a fair market price or above.

 However, even in a fierce and competitive environment and as mentioned earlier, 70% of buyers pay up to 20% more than they initially expected to pay, many buyers aren’t prepared to pay considerably ‘over the odds’ above the market value.
 So if our target price isn’t met despite strong interest, competition and demand, then this may be a sign that our target price doesn't necessarily accurately reflect the true market value, and will need to be adjusted to a more realistic target price.